club-finder-manoa/club-finder-manoa.github.io/index.md

 ### **Admin Page**

-Site administrators have access to a special admin page where they can edit users and change a user's "Club Admin" status.
+Site administrators have access to a special admin page where they can change a user's "Club Admin" status, reset a user's passwords, and delete a user's account.

 <div class="col d-flex justify-content-center">
   <img width="90%" class="rounded" src="./assets/images/admin.JPG">